discord-tickets/docs/docs/installation/standard.md

 10. [Configure](/configuration/categories/) your bot
 11. Complete [this survey](https://forms.office.com/r/LE1UbheBTm) *(please :slight_smile:)*

+!!! note
 	Note that you may need to use `systemd`, `screen`, or `pm2` to keep the bot running in the background.

+!!! note
+	The . under 1. can be used to clone to the current directory...